Freedom! MR Red Clover

 RED CLOVER

-Red clover establishes easily and rapidly but isn’t as drought-tolerant or winter-hardy as alfalfa.
+Extremely versatile, multipurpose clover that establishes easily and rapidly.
+Not as drought-tolerant, winter-hardy or long-lived as alfalfa.

 To view trial data for Freedom!
 MR Red Clover, visit our trial data page and select the “Other Forages” tab.